 Young person is welcomed to adult services.

-Young Person +/- Carer completes 'Hello' documents and issues are addressed by Healthcare practitioner.
+Young Person +/- Carer completes a transition questionnaire and will have a discussion with the Healthcare Practitioner.
 Periodically completed again to ensure skills maintained, any issues are addressed and goals are agreed.

 When young people approach the age of 16 to 18 years old, treatment will move from Children’s Services and continue in Adult Services.
 This means that you will now be seen in the Outpatient’s department for your appointments and you will be admitted for any procedures through ADCU (Admissions and Day Case Unit) or one of our adult wards.
 We are aware that being a young adult using adult services can be daunting, especially if it is your first experience of staying in hospital.